yiskw713/yiskw713/README.md

-Hi there👋, I'm Yuchi Ishikawa.
+Hi there👋, I'm Yuchi Ishikawa (石川 裕地).

-* 👨‍💻 I'm a third-year PhD candidate, majoring in Computer Vision and Machine Learning.
+* 👨‍💻 I'm a third-year PhD candidate in Japan, majoring in Computer Vision and Machine Learning.
 * 🧪 My research topic is about video understanding and self-supervised learning.
 * 😎 I'm curious about everything and I'm currently learning Rust language.
 * 🎒 I love traveling all over the world.
 I've been to over 30 countries and landed on the seven continents so far.